0Pavlov/crowd-monitor/model/DATABASE.md

                 UNIQUE (task_id, user_id)
                 );

-    This table contains individual worker's assignment to a particular task.
-There is only one task, but there is multiple assignments to this task from multiple users.
+    This table contains an individual worker's assignment to a particular task.
+A task can have multiple assignments from multiple users.
-        - (id) assignment id.
+        - (id) is the assignment ID.
-        - (task_id) assignment to which task.
+        - (task_id) is the ID of the assigned task.
-        - (user_id) assignment from who.
+        - (user_id) is the ID of the assigned user.
-        - (status) shows to the system and sometimes to the worker the status of their assignment.
-For example if the status is 'revision_requested' this means that the admin wants the worker to add more submissions (more on that later).
+        - (status) shows the system and sometimes the worker the status of their assignment.
+For example, if the status is 'revision_requested', this means that the admin wants the worker to add more submissions (more on that later).
         - (score) is the score given by the reviewer upon